morkro/FrontBook/README.md

 ## To Do
 - Add unit testing with karma and jasmine

+## Usage
+Feel free to add, edit or remove everything you want.

 ## Contributing
 If you want to improve something or have found any issues, please let me now by opening an issue here on Github or contacting me via mail.

 ## License
 MIT © [Moritz Kröger](http://www.morkro.de)